-Our Compensation Committee of our Board of Directors, during the fiscal year ended December 31, 2015, consisted of Messrs.
-Dub, Eales, Finkelson and McCarthy.
-None of the members of the Compensation Committee were at any time during 2015 an officer or employee of the Company.
+The Compensation Committee of our Board of Directors at fiscal year ended December 31, 2016, consisted of Messrs.
+Dub, Finkelson, McCarthy and Palko.
+None of the members of the Compensation Committee were at any time during 2016 an officer or employee of the Company.
 None of our executive officers serve as a member of board of directors or a compensation committee of any entity that has one or more executive officers serving as a member of our Board or Compensation Committee.